 4. Download and Install Microsoft Photos

 Microsoft Photos may have been accidentally or manually uninstalled on your Windows PC.
-However, you can manually install Microsoft Photos on your Windows PC from the official Microsoft Photos website or from the Microsoft Store.

 5. Use PowerShell

-- Type the following commands in the PowerShell window and then hit the Enter key.
+- Type the following commands in the PowerShell window and then hit the Enter key:

-- Now, launch the Microsoft Store.
+- Restart your PC, and launch the Microsoft Store.

 - Search for Microsoft Photos to download and install it on your system.

-There you go, these are just a couple of solutions that can help you if Microsoft photos app has disappeared on your PC.
+There you go, these are just a couple of solutions that can help you if the Microsoft photos app has disappeared on your PC.
 Let us know in the comments section if you found our solutions helpful.